onefoursix/httpfs-get-example/README.md

 Simple example of calling an HttpFs REST Url to get a file from HDFS from Java

+See [here](http://hadoop.apache.org/docs/r2.4.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) for docs on the WebHdfs API

 ####Building the project
 To build the project, execute the command: